-Located in Sai Ying Pun, The Desk spreads out across 8,000-sq.-ft. in a clean, industrial chic space — perfect for innovators looking for a distraction-free, but equally beautiful and intellectual space to work.
+With locations in Sai Wan, Admiralty and Sheung Wan (to name but a few) The Desk’s signature style is expansive, clean, and industrial chic — perfect for innovators looking for a distraction-free, but equally beautiful and intellectual space to work.
 Setting itself apart from other more playful-looking shared offices, The Desk is relatively sparsely decorated with inspirational quotes on its plain walls, exposed brick and concrete accents, and elegant, unfussy furniture throughout.

-A communal outdoor terrace area adorned with greenery is a place where barbecues and big discussions take place.
+Enjoy an alfresco setting?
+A few of the locations boast a communal outdoor terrace area adorned with greenery is a place where barbecues and big discussions take place.
 With its minimal look, the greatest emphasis here is on its network of mentors and support for businesses as they grow — recently they have hosted the first of an exhibition series titled “COLLABORATION,” which brings Hong Kong artists and creative professionals together to incite inspiration.
-Work passes start from HK$60 per hour, with monthly hot desk memberships going for HK$3,600.

-Founded also by Elaine Tsung, Garage Society is something of a veteran in the co-working space scene since launching more than two years ago, and already has three spaces in Hong Kong (and one in Phuket), with its newest named Garage Collective, located in Sai Ying Pun.
+Founded also by Elaine Tsung, Garage Society is something of a veteran in the co-working space scene, and already has five spaces in Hong Kong (as well as India, Singapore, Thailand, the Philippines and Cambodia), with its signature named Garage Collective, located in Sai Ying Pun.
 An airy, 8,000-sq.-ft. venue converted from an old warehouse strip, the co-working space retains much of its older quirks as decoration, such as an old roller gate and exposed brick wall, while the 6-meter-high ceiling and open facade lets plenty of natural sunlight in.

 Campfire Collaborative Spaces

-4/F, Cheung Hing Industrial Building, 12P Smithfield, Kennedy Town, Hong Kong; 5/F, Remex Centre, 42 Wong Chuk Hang Road, Hong Kong, campfire.work
+Campfire Collaborative Spaces, 4/F, Cheung Hing Industrial Building, 12P Smithfield, Kennedy Town, Hong Kong; 5/F, Remex Centre, 42 Wong Chuk Hang Road, Hong Kong.